U.S. blacklists global network of Iranian 'front' companies

 The sanctions prohibit U.S. citizens and companies from dealing with the firms.
 Any foreign financial institutions dealing with them risk getting cut off from the U.S. financial system.

-The Treasury Department said the companies are governed by the Execution of Imam Khomeini's Order, or EIKO - a program set up by Iran's leadership to manage its commercial holdings - and earn tens of billions of dollars in profits.
-Ayatollah Ruhollah Khomeini was a leader of the 1979 revolution that established the Islamic Republic of Iran.
+The Treasury Department said the companies are governed by the Execution of Imam Khomeini's Order, or EIKO - referring to Iran's Supreme Leader Ayatollah Ali Khamenei - and earn tens of billions of dollars in profits.

-The companies take advantage of preferential loan rates from Iranian banks and sell and manage real estate holdings, including properties confiscated from Iranians who do not live in the country full-time, the Treasury Department said.

 It said the firms have business links to Iran's government but usually have non-Iranian or Iranian expatriate owners to get around restrictions on the government's ability to do business in Europe and other parts of the world.